 FORMOSAT-7 Program Description

 FORMOSAT-7 is equipped with a GNSS-R, which can receive GPS signals from the United States and GLONASS signals from Russia.
-By measuring radio occultation signals, atmospheric parameters such as humidity and humidity, and the electron concentration of the ionosphere can be derived.
-After the deployment of the FORMOSAT-7 constellation with the altitude of 550 kilometers and the inclination angle of 24 degrees, all six satellites orbit the earth for about 97 minutes.
+By measuring radio occultation signals, such as humidity, and the electron concentration of the ionosphere can be derived.
+After the deployment of the FORMOSAT-7 constellation with an altitude of 550 kilometers and an inclination angle of 24 degrees, the earth in about 97 minutes.
 They can provide about 4,000 data per day between 50 degrees north and south latitudes.
 The amount of data in the vicinity of Taiwan is about 3 to 4 times that of FORMOSAT-3, which greatly increases meteorological data in low-latitude regions including Taiwan.
 Observation data provided by CWB of Ministry of Communications can be incorporated in a numerical forecasting system to improve the accuracy of domestic weather forecasts and the forecast accuracy of severe weather (including typhoon paths and rainfall).
 FORMOSAT-7 can provide an average of 4,000 points of atmospheric data every day, which is of great help to weather forecast, climate observation, and space weather monitoring.